Posted: 1 May 2015

 When you use our Services, you provide us with things like your files, content, email messages, contacts and so on ("Your Stuff").
 Your Stuff is yours.
 These Terms don't give us any rights to Your Stuff except for the limited rights that enable us to offer the Services.

-We need your permission to do things like hosting Your Stuff, backing it up, and sharing it when you ask us to.
-Our Services also provide you with features like photo thumbnails, document previews, email organization, easy sorting, editing, sharing and searching.
+We need your permission to do things like hosting Your Stuff, backing it up and sharing it when you ask us to.
+Our Services also provide you with features like photo thumbnails, document previews, email organisation, easy sorting, editing, sharing and searching.
 These and other features may require our systems to access, store and scan Your Stuff.
-You give us permission to do those things, and this permission extends to trusted third parties we work with.
+You give us permission to do those things, and this permission extends to our affiliates and trusted third parties we work with.

 Our Services let you share Your Stuff with others, so please think carefully about what you share.